 Note maximum weight for services 2 and 3 above is 30kg per item.

-Note services 2 and 3 are not available at Ashford, Ebbsfleet, Calais, Disneyland Paris and Eurostar ski destinations, though a similar service to the above is in operation between London and Brussels.
+Note these bike services are not available for services going to Ashford, Ebbsfleet, Calais, Disneyland Paris, Avignon or Marseille, though a similar service is in operation between London and Brussels.

 More information on booking bikes on Eurostar: